 These consoles were a revolution back in the day, and it was full on eager anticipation when you got a new game cartridge, inserted it in to the console and you had Space Invaders, or Pac-Man staring back at you, inviting you in to this new world, challenging your dexterity and hand to eye co-ordination in your own front room.

-Fast forward to 2018 and Video Gaming has come a very long way since the 70’s.
+Fast forward to 2018 and Video Games have come a very long way since the 70’s.
 With the animation becoming more and more lifelike and AI leading to more personalised play for gamers everywhere.

 Gaming in the 21st Century is now a multi-billion-pound industry, with an audience of up to 2.6 billion users worldwide.
 The figures are literally staggering!